dtavan/PyBPS/README.rst

 PyBPS
 =====

-PyBPS is a parametric simulation manager, mainly for the `TRNSYS <http://trnsys.com>`_ and `DAYSIM <http://daysim.ning.com>`_ simulation tools, although its features can easily be extended to other text-based input tools.
+PyBPS is a parametric simulation manager that provides a framework for running parametric simulation jobs in an efficient way.
-It provides a framework for running parametric simulation jobs and includes modules to:
+It includes modules to:

 * Pre-process parametric simulation jobs (prepare simulation input files with a specific set of paramaters)

-* Run simulation jobs in parallel, making the most of available processors to run the parametric job faster
+* Run simulation jobs in parallel, making the most of available processors to run the parametric jobs faster

-* Post-process simulation jobs, by extracting results directly from TRNSYS and DAYSIM output files
+* Post-process simulation jobs, by extracting results directly from simulation output files

 * Store simulation parameters and results in an SQlite database and a set of CSV files for subsequent analysis